The FUN-damentals of Equine Bodywork and Applied Integrative Therapy

 Integrative Therapies - Module 3 can be taken as an individual course OR IS INCLUDED in the Transcendent Horse 5-part Series or The Certified Practitioner School of Applied Integrative Therapy Equine.

 I read once that if you want to write a book, you should write the book you want to read.
-Taking this advice, I have spent the past eight years creating the course(s) I would want to take while keeping within rigorous standards.
+Taking this advice, I have spent the past nine years creating the course(s) I would want to take while keeping within rigorous standards.
 All this information and training was not available in any one program when I first imagined such a gratifying career and there were few coaches to guide me.

-When I am performing bodywork on horses, there is SO much more going on with them than I could possibly put into categories, theories or techniques.
+When I am performing bodywork on horses, there is SO much more going on with them than I could possibly put into categories, theories, or techniques.
 Although I always feel an awesome surge of validation when a horse awards me with what we call a “release” (yawning, stretching, licking and chewing), I somehow know that isn’t the full story.
 When I am deeply tuned in to the energy, I almost sense the horse will offer the “release” just to help me through the energetic moment; as if to encourage me along.
 So, I went deeper, learning from every avenue I could – especially the horse.
 In developing this program, my goal is to help students learn how to “feel”, gain empathy, and mostly to believe in themselves.
 I want to bring out that deep childlike depth and conviction which, to me feels like the same space that horses hold (and they are just waiting for us to catch up).
 This space has no rules or validation because it is nothing more than the present moment being shared between two souls.
 This is where magic happens.

 The scientific approach to bodywork often felt cold and emotionally void to me; while the excited, “look she’s yawning” as the end answer to what is going on felt very shallow.
 I wanted to offer a deeply rich and intuitive experience while still teaching the scientific basics of anatomy, physiology, kinesiology and pathology.